IIIF/api/source/extension/georef/index.md

 `[@BRYAN]` should we rename pixel mask to resource mask?
 Or something similar?

-`[@BRYAN] suggests` -- Maybe definiing early on that it is a "selected area of a resource, referred to as a 'mask'" then we can just call it 'the mask'
+`[@BRYAN] suggests` -- We renamed the property itself, but for the narrative maybe definiing early on that it is a "selected area of a resource, referred to as a 'mask'" then we can just call it 'the mask'

 1. A pointer to a IIIF Canvas or Image Service, or a part of it.
 When a resource depicts multiple carthographic projections (such as inset maps) or when the resource contains non-cartographic parts (such as legends or borders), a pixel mask can be used to select the portion of the resource that belongs to a single carthographic projection.
 The shape of such a pixel mask can vary from a simple rectangle to a more complex polygon.
 2. A mapping between the pixel coordinates of the IIIF resource and geographic WGS84 coordinates.
 This mapping consists of pairs of pixel coordinates and geographic coordinates.
 Each pair of coordinates is called a Ground Control Point (GCP).
 At least three GCPs are needed to enable clients to overlay a georeferenced IIIF resource on a map.